* AT&T, T-Mobile USA sign wireless roaming agreement

 * Sprint, AT&T say making progress in network improvements

-* Verizon Wireless offers free charging for all cell phones
+* Verizon Wireless offers free phone charging

 Rivals AT&T Inc and T-Mobile USA said they agreed to open their networks to each other's customers in New York and New Jersey to help their coverage as a result of the storm.